 This course is a study in elementary piano technique taught in a group setting, and is designed for beginning level students.
 Material covered includes musical notation, basic scale technique and chord progressions to create simple accompaniment patterns.
 Students will also study and play short piano pieces thereby building a repertoire of piano literature.
-Prerequisites: None.
+Prerequisites:None, enrollment priority will be given to Christian Music Concentration/Emphasis.

 This course is a study in elementary piano technique taught in a group setting, and is designed for beginning level students.
 This course is a continuation of MUS 150.
 Material covered includes musical notation, basic scale technique and chord progressions to create simple accompaniment patterns.
 Students will also study and play short piano pieces thereby building a repertoire of piano literature.
-Prerequisites: MUS 150.